 First, the refrigerator.
 Most of the time you will need a wrench or screwdriver to get the back panel off.
 As soon as it’s exposed you will see a fan behind it.
 If it is full of dust and dirt, get a rag and gently clean it off.
 While you are in there check the coils as well.
 These are usually near there and full of the same grime and dust that the fan is.
 Wiping down the coils only takes a couple of minutes and it will certainly help the refrigerator run more efficiently.
 This is a common problem that sometimes causes a refrigerator to run non-stop.

 Spin the fan blades.
 Do they spin easily?
 If not the fan motor bearings are not working.
 This is an easy fix, as the fan assembly is usually a part that can be ordered and can be replaced by just disconnecting it.
 However, before you do any of this, ensure the refrigerator isn’t plugged in.
 Do the same process for the evaporator fan, which is typically located behind the freezer unit.
 This is not typically the issue, as this fan is protected by being inside the walls of the refrigerator.
 But, if the sounds are coming from the top of the appliance that is the place to look.

-If it’s possible it might be the refrigerator compressor, the large, usually gray or black object under the refrigerator by the coils, we advise calling Greenwood Appliance Repair ASAP.
+If it’s possible it might be the refrigerator compressor, the large, usually gray or black object under the refrigerator by the coils, we advise calling ASAP Appliance Repair.
 That’s not a repair a homeowner should attempt.